Lukas Nelson & Promise of the Real Premieres New Track, "Couldn't Break Your Heart" « American Songwriter

 Lukas Nelson & The Promise of the Real premiere “Couldn’t Break Your Heart” from the upcoming Naked Garden today on American Songwriter.
-The band—bassist Corey McCormick, drummer Anthony LoGerfo, percussionist Tato Melgar, multi-instrumentalist Logan Metz and guitarist/vocalist Lukas Nelson — transcends genre with their third studio release from Fantasy Records.
+The band—bassist Corey McCormick, drummer Anthony LoGerfo, percussionist Tato Melgar, multi-instrumentalist Logan Metz and guitarist/vocalist Lukas Nelson — transcends genre with their third release with Fantasy Records.

 Frontman, Lukas Nelson, son of outlaw legend, Willie Nelson, got his start on the road with his father.
 Rising through the ranks on his own musical merit, he landed a spot on stage with Neil Young.
 As a bandleader and lead guitar, Nelson narrowed in on his individualistic talent.
 His craft of songwriting was first handed down as an heirloom.
 His latest record reveals a radical interpretation of traditional storytelling.